lynnaloo/xtuple-vagrant/README.md

   - Do not open VirtualBox or create a virtual machine.
 This will be handled by Vagrant.
 - Download and install [Vagrant 1.5.0](http://www.vagrantup.com/downloads.html)
   - Package managers like apt-get and gem install will install an older version of Vagrant so it is required to use the download page.

-New to Github?
-Learn more about basic Github activities [here](https://help.github.com/categories/54/articles).

 [Fork](http://github.com/xtuple/xtuple/fork) the `xtuple`, [fork](http://github.com/xtuple/xtuple-extensions/fork)  `xtuple-extensions`, and [fork](http://github.com/xtuple/xtuple-vagrant/fork) `xtuple-vagrant` repositories on Github.